MediaVault

 When the download has completed the software will be automatically installed and the system will reboot, at which point the Admin Web Interface will disconnect.
 When the Media Vault reboots, the new software version will be running.
 Depending on the download speed available this process may take up to 1 hour.

-We recommend to use the latest available version of Media Vault software,
+We recommend you use the latest available version of Media Vault software,

 Modifying MediaVault Software Repository to allow Updates from build 2.3 (and earlier)